- Development Services

 The Residential Rehabilitation Program was designed to provide financial assistance to low-income households to rehabilitate and preserve affordable housing.
 These objectives will be met through the correction of building code violations and addressing health and safety concerns associated with their homes.
 All interested Jurupa Valley Residents should review the City's program website for further information.

-The City of Jurupa Valley contracts with the Fair Housing Council of Riverside County, Inc. ("Fair Housing Council") to provide fair housing services to residents and property owners within the City.
+The City of Jurupa Valley contracts with the Fair Housing Council of Riverside County, Inc. ("Fair Housing Council") to provide housing services to residents and property owners within the City.
 The Fair Housing Council is a non-profit agency that serves a variety of municipalities within Riverside County.
 The Fair Housing Council provides a variety of services to residents, renters, prospective renters, property owners, and landlords.
 Services include:

 Housing Discrimination Complaints & Investigations